 Through the 2016 Team Ontario Development Grant Program, Ontario Basketball hosted the Canada Summer Games Officiating Development and Selection Camp in March 2017 to determine Ontario’s nominees for the 2017 Canada Summer Games.
 The camp also served as a professional development opportunity for the officials and featured three esteemed guest speakers: Tom Lopes and Donnie Eppley from the International Association of Approved Basketball Officials (IAABO) and Nancy Ethier, a former FIBA-carded official.
 The speakers each led a professional development session and assisted in evaluating the officials.
 Provincial evaluators from OABO and Ontario University Athletics (OUA) were also brought in from across the province to assist with evaluations.

 Marketing & Communications Report

 In February 2017, Ontario Basketball hired Devin Gray in the new Manager of Marketing & Communications role.
 Gray brings marketing and communications experience at OFSAA and Canada Basketball.
 He has also worked as a basketball writer and media influencer with Yahoo!
-Canada Sports, North Pole Hoops, NBL Canada and various other basketball outlets covering the game at all levels from high school to the NBA.
+Canada Sports, North Pole Hoops, NBLC Canada and various other basketball outlets covering the game at all levels from high school to the NBA.

 Ontario Basketball has greatly benefited from Gray’s marketing and communications expertise.